cutenode/conformance/README.md

 ## Why

 This is something I've wanted to see for a long time.
 I've personally seen how high of a barrier licensing can be for larger teams.
-By increasing insight into license strucutre across applications, we can hopefully lower the barrier for further adoption across industries ❤️
+By increasing insight into license structure across applications, we can hopefully lower the barrier for further adoption across industries ❤️

 ## Limitations

 - License expression depth is currently limited to three licenses.
 For example, `MIT AND (CC0-1.0 OR ISC)` is the current maximum depth.
 This will return 3 licenses, as you'd expect.
 This isn't a hard limit, it's just the depth that's been written in the context of licenses on npm.
-To date, I've not seen a license expression that goes futher than this.
-If this ends up being written, it should just be a recursive function that continues to check regardless of depth.
+To date, I've not seen a license expression that goes further than this.
+If this ends up being rewritten, it should just be a recursive function that continues to check regardless of depth.